yinboblue/CNN-Multi-Label-Text-Classification/README.md

 The main objective of the project is to solve the multi-label text classification problem based on Convolutional Neural Networks.

-The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).

 ## Requirements

 - Python 3.x